 After you have uploaded your images, got them into the folders, and renamed them, it's time to cull.
 This is where you need to be a bit brutal as most people will overshoot when shooting digitally (if I had to pay for each image like with film, I suspect I wouldn't be quite as free with the shutter!)
 Get rid of any images that are very similar by just picking the best of the bunch.
 If you were documenting an event, make sure you have images that tell the whole story, from start to finish.

 Take your culled images and edit them.
 LIghtroom is king for editing your images quickly (and for organising your images) so I suggest you do most of your editing in there.

 Please don't just have ONE copy of your images sitting on your hard drive - hard drives will and do fail and when it does, every single image you have taken will go with it.
 Back up!!
 You can read about my back up system here.

 6) Print and Enjoy!

 The huge downside of digital images is that many times they don't get seen or shared, they just sit gathering virtual dust on your hard drive.
 Let's enjoy our photos instead!
 You can either make prints to hang on your wall, or make them into a photo book, or just simply order a months worth of prints that you can view at any time (you could use one of these photo keepers to hold them in).
 If you have followed the steps above, all you need to do is go into your finished JPEG folder for each activity and choose your prints.
-(Providing I am up-to-date with my editing, making photo books is a breeze!)

 Above all, remember that taking the photos is only the first step in your process - getting them organized so you can easily find them again, protecting them from harm, and then actually doing something with the images you create ensures that you can enjoy your photographs both now, and in the years to come!